saluji/vr/README.md

 For grabbing objects, hold the grip button.

 ## Author(s)
-Made by Erwin Oudomvylay, Thanh Pham and Max Kuhler
+Made by Saluji, Thanh Pham and Max Kuhler

 ## Link